Tree-sitter

 Capture arguments are references to nodes captured using the @name syntax on nodes in the query.
 They are specified in the same way, including the @ symbol.

-String literals are constant values wrapped within double quotes (such as "foo-bar").
-As a convenience, string literals which consist of only alphanumeric characters, underscores, dashes, and periods are allowed to be specified without quotes (such as foo.bar).
+Strings are constant values wrapped within double quotes (such as "foo-bar").
+As a convenience, strings which consist of only alphanumeric characters, underscores, dashes, and periods are allowed to be specified without quotes (such as foo.bar).
 This is often used for better readability of special keys and identifiers.

-Note: for string literals which specify a regular expression pattern, character classes using the backslash must be double-escaped (such as \\s+) due to a single escape being reserved for escaping the string literal’s characters.
+Note: for strings which specify a regular expression pattern, character classes using the backslash must be double-escaped (such as \\s+) due to a single escape being reserved for escaping the string’s characters.

-Filter predicates are used to further refine whether a query matches a set of nodes at all.
-Where the query can narrow down matches based on the structure of the tree, filter predicates allow comparing against captured text from the document.
+Predicates are used to further refine whether a query matches a set of nodes at all.
+Where the query can narrow down matches based on the structure of the tree, predicates allow comparing against captured text from the document.

 Filters a query based on whether a capture is equal to one or more values.